Tsatsi/codetoship/posts/goals-2023.md

 ---
-title:  A new year and the opportunity to grow and build something great.
+title:  My goals for 2023.
-description: My goals for 2023.
+description: My list of goals for 2023.
 date: 2023-01-01
 tags:
   - goals